 Once accepted in the graduate degree program, a degree candidate must complete all deficiencies and degree requirements within a specified number of years.

-The Master of Arts and Master of Ministry degree programs must be completed within four years.
+The Master of Arts degree programs must be completed within four years.

 The Master of Divinity degree program must be completed within six years.